Charavee/animeR/README.md

 ## Project Proposal

-1)  find_anime(…): This function serve as an filtering tool for anime lovers to locate the list of anime of their interest.
+1)  search_anime(…): This function serves as a tool to obtain an overview of filtering tool for anime lovers to locate the list of anime of their interest.

 2)  anime_rec(x, y): The function takes in genre x and year y and output a list of five anime with their synopsis based on popularity rating.